Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 \subsection{Quantum statistics}

-As mentioned, Planck's derivation of the black body radiation law hinged on the calculation of the entropy of the oscillators that exchange energy with the radiation inside a container.
-Planck assumed that this energy exchange could only take place in discrete amounts, namely multiples of $h\nu$, with $\nu$ the radiation's frequency.
-Since the entropy is proportional to the logarithm of the number of possible states, it has to be determined how many ways there are for $N$ oscillators to jointly possess a total (quantized) energy $P\epsilon$, with $\epsilon$ the ``energy element'' $h\nu$.
-Put differently, the question is in how many ways the total energy $P\epsilon$ can be distributed over $N$ recipients that each can hold only an integer number of energy elements. \cite{planck} had been very brief about this question: he had simply written down the answer
+Planck's derivation of the black body radiation law hinged on the calculation of the entropy of a collection of resonators that exchange energy with the radiation in a container.
+If this energy exchange can only take place in discrete amounts, namely multiples of $\epsilon = h\nu$, with $\nu$ the radiation's frequency, the total energy of the $N$ resonators is $P\epsilon$, and the entropy is proportional to the logarithm of the number of ways this total energy can be distributed over the resonators. \cite{planck} had been brief about how to determine this number: he had simply written down the answer

-referring to a text on combinatorics in which a rather complicated line of reasoning for a similar situation was presented.
+referring to a mathematics text containing a somewhat similar problem.
 This did not satisfy \cite{ehrenfestkam}, who set out to provide a deduction of formula (\ref{boseinst}) in which the physical premises would be perspicuous.
-In order to do so, they represented the possible states of the oscillator system by ``symbols''; for the case in which oscillator $1$ possesses the energy $4\epsilon$, oscillator $2$ the energy $2\epsilon$, oscillator 3 $0\epsilon$ (no energy) and oscillator $4$ the energy $\epsilon$, this representative symbol takes the form \citep[870-871]{ehrenfestkam}:
+In order to do so, they represented the possible states of the resonator system by ``symbols''; for the case in which resonator $1$ possesses the energy $4\epsilon$, oscillator $2$ the energy $2\epsilon$, oscillator 3 $0\epsilon$ (no energy) and oscillator $4$ the energy $\epsilon$, this representative symbol takes the form \citep[870-871]{ehrenfestkam}:

-The small circles indicate boundaries between the individual oscillators; the oscillators themselves are ordered from left to right and could be given individual labels or names.
-The background of formula (\ref{boseinst}) now becomes clear: the number of possible energy distributions, given fixed values of $P$ and $N$, equals the number of different symbols of this kind that can be written down with those values of $P$ and $N$.
+The small circles indicate boundaries between the individual resonators; the resonators themselves are ordered from left to right and could be given individual labels or names.
+The background of formula (\ref{boseinst}) now becomes clearer: the number of possible energy distributions, given fixed values of $P$ and $N$, equals the number of different symbols of this kind that can be written down with those values of $P$ and $N$.
 In each such symbol there are $P$ instances of $\bm{\epsilon}$ and $(N-1)$ instances of the sign .
 As \cite{ehrenfestkam} write: \begin{quote} first considering the $(N-1 + P)$ elements $\bm{\epsilon}$...$\bm{\epsilon}$, ... as so many distinguishable entities, they may be arranged in

 different manners between the ends.
 Next note, that each time of the combinations thus obtained give the same symbol for the distribution (and give the same energy-grade to each resonator), viz.\ all those combinations which are formed from each other by the permutation of the $P$ elements $\bm{\epsilon}$ or the $(N -1)$ elements .
 The number of the \emph{different} symbols for the distribution and that of the distributions themselves required is thus obtained by dividing (2) by (3). q.e.d. \end{quote}